 Glenohumeral Osteoarthritis

 Glenohumeral osteoarthritis is progressive wearing of the cartilage that lines the ball-and-socket shoulder joint.
 While less common than hip or knee arthritis, it causes significant pain and stiffness that can profoundly limit daily function.
-At Maryland Orthopedic Specialists, we guide patients through the full treatment spectrum — from physical therapy and injections to state-of-the-art shoulder replacement — to help restore comfortable, functional movement at every stage of the disease.
+At Maryland Orthopedic Specialists, we guide patients through the full treatment spectrum, from physical therapy and injections to shoulder replacement, to help restore comfortable, functional movement at every stage of the disease.

 Ready to get started?